-Food Halls You Need to Get Excited About (And One Is by Anthony Bourdain)
+Food Halls You Need to Get Excited About

 New—and coming—culinary hot spots to inspire your next vacation destination

 A cross between a food court and farmer’s market, food halls are indoor marketplaces housing a mix of eateries, artisan shops, butchers, and more under one roof, serving healthier and tastier fast-food dishes.
 However, no two food halls are alike: many feature local chefs or focus on a specific cuisine, while others boast trendy bars with evening entertainment.
 Grab your passport (and appetite) and make it your mission to visit these five drool-worthy locations.

 If you’re hankering for Pan-Asian cuisine: Bang Bang Oriental Food Hall, London

 Inside the 32,000-square-foot Bang Bang Oriental Food Hall are 30 stalls serving mouth-watering dishes from 26 Asian countries.
 The variety includes favourites from among Chinese, Korean, Japanese, Indian, Vietnamese, Taiwanese and Malaysian dishes.
 The hall also houses seating for up to 450 patrons and community space for events, classes and cultural activities.